-Events WT 24/25 1710103 Basics of Design Theory (Exercise) 1 SWS Practice / 🗣 Frohn, Gazzillo, Gernay, Mori, Wasel WT 24/25 1710302 Architectural Thinking (Lecture) 2 SWS Lecture / 🗣 Hartmann
+Events WT 23/24 1710103 Basics of Design Theory (Exercise) 1 SWS Practice / 🗣 Frohn, Gazzillo, Gernay, Mori WT 23/24 1710302 Basics of Design Theory 2 SWS Lecture / 🗣 Hartmann

 Other examination requirements consisting of two parts: In the framework of a written exam the important contents of the topics dealt with in the lecture as well as the accompanying texts and drawings made available will be examined.
 The duration of the written exam is approx. 150 minutes.
 Working on the accompanying exercise usually takes place, as a rule, in groups of four to five.
 There are regular supervision and correction sessions.
 The progress monitoring of the tutorial takes place within the framework of a final presentation.
 Here the worked out results are presented and evaluated in the form of drawings, models and presentations.
 The duration of the presentation is approx. 15 minutes per group.